-The longer your job continues, the more despair you can feel.
+The longer your job search continues, the more despair you can feel.
 I know from my own experience of being out of work, it was traumatic at the time, but looking back, it did make me stronger.
 I knew the right job was out there for me; it was just how long would I have to wait for it?
 It eventually did arrive, and it was the perfect job at that time and a significant part of my career.
 So while it might be hard at the moment, try and look at the glass as half full; make lemonade out of lemons.
-Change your self-talk, read and hear more about self-talk in our "Remain Confident" blog and podcast.
+Change your self-talk, read and hear more about self-talk in our "Remain Confident" blog.

 Find meaning and purpose.

 A study by Alimujiang A, Wuensch A, Boss J, et al. reports that defining meaning and purpose in life predicts well-being and longevity.
 Not only will finding meaning and purpose in your life positively impact your well-being, but it can also help you identify the job that is perfect for you.
 Finding a company whose values align with your own will significantly increase your chances of success in that company.
 You can hear more about identifying your values in our "Creating Awareness" podcast.
 According to Johan Hari, author of Lost Connections, humans need to connect to meaningful work to feel useful and have a purpose.